 Before you’ve made any plans you might not know how big your wedding will be.
-Which isn’t a problem until you pick out 8 bridesmaids and then decide you actually only want a small wedding.
+This isn’t a problem until you pick out 8 bridesmaids and then decide you actually only want a small wedding.
 Then it might make it tricky with the budget.

-Yes, there’s a lot to plan.
+Yes, there can be a lot to plan.